Discworld (world): Sto Lat

 Sto Lat, ruled by Queen Kelirehenna, is located about 20 mi from Ankh-Morpork.

-According to the books, Sto Lat is a sizable walled town in the Sto Plains, although eclipsed enormously both in size and influence by the neighbouring city of Ankh-Morpork.
+Sto Lat is a sizable walled town in the Sto Plains, although eclipsed enormously both in size and influence by the neighbouring city of Ankh-Morpork.
 Sto Lat is the nearest major city to Ankh-Morpork (approximately a half day's journey by horse, less if the horse is Boris from Going Postal) and to which it is connected by two clacks towers.
 It encompasses a large boulder emerging out of the Sto Plains like 'a geological pimple', left there by the retreating Ice Giants.
 The castle is built into this rock.

 Its most recent king before the present monarch was King Olerve, who was shot with a crossbow by an assassin hired by the original Duke of Sto Helit, a thoroughly nasty man who staged a bid for the succession, thwarted only by Mort in Mort.
 At the end of Mort, Princess Keli became Queen.

 Politically, Sto Lat is the capital of a kingdom ruled by Queen Kelirehenna, which includes Sto Helit, Sto Kerrig, and the Eight Protectorates.
 Her authority is exercised through a Mayor, with parasol trader Joe Camels holding the position in Going Postal.
 The kingdom was one of the first places outside Ankh-Morpork to adopt its own stampings for the post.

 Astolat is a legendary location in Arthurian mythology, and Sto lat is also a traditional Polish song equivalent to Happy Birthday to You (sto lat literally means "hundred years").

 Sto Helit is a duchy within Sto Lat, which was given to Mort in Mort, after he saved Queen Kelirehenna and the previous Duke died (due to his lifetimer being destroyed during a duel between Mort and Death).
 Following his death in Soul Music, his daughter, Susan, succeeded him to become the Duchess of Sto Helit.
 Having pursued a career in education, serving as a governess in Hogfather and a teacher as of Thief of Time, her status as Duchess of Sto Helit has led to some awkwardness with her employers.
 Being the adoptive granddaughter of Death, she has "inherited" some of his supernatural abilities (such as imperception by other and passing through solid matter) and had once fulfilled his role in his absence.